What is a Current Transformer?¶

 For these circuits, the two legs must be measured individually because the current in each is not always the same.
 There are a couple of ways to do this.

 The easiest way is to pass both the RED and BLACK conductors through the CT.
 A CT will measure the total current of all of the conductors that pass through the primary.
 But there is a twist.
-The phase of the current in each is exactly opposite the other, so they they will cancel each other out and rather than get the sum of the two, you can get the difference between the two.
+The phase of the current in each conductor is exactly opposite the other, so they will cancel each other out.
+Rather than get the sum of the two, you get the difference between the two.

 The solution is to pass one conductor through in the opposite direction to the other.
 There is a common trick for this.
-In most panels, the conductors are brought past the CT in a U shape so that there is some excess wire in case the circuit needs to be moved within the panel.
+In many panels, the conductors are brought past the CT in a U shape so that there is some excess wire in case the circuit needs to be moved within the panel.
 You can use this U configuration to easily reverse one of the conductors.
 In this case, the CT needs to handle the combined capacity of the two circuit breakers when added together.
-An ECS1050 can probably be used up to about a 2x30A breaker.
+A 50A CT can probably be used up to about a 2x30A breaker.

 An alternate method, and recommended with high amperage sub-panel circuits, is to put a separate CT on each leg.
 The CTs can be connected to two individual IoTaWatt inputs and added together later for the total.
 With this method, each of the two CTs only need match the capacity of one of the circuit breakers.

 Two individual CTs can also be combined with a common headphone splitter and fed into a single IotaWatt input.
 When combining this way, both CTs must be the same model with an individual capacity sufficient to measure the combined capacity of the two circuit breakers.